 Pathogenic E. coli can cause escherichiosis (infectious diseases of the gastrointestinal tract, urinary tract, sepsis).
 Infection usually occurs by a faecal-oral route, through dirty hands, contaminated food and water.

-Colonic hydrotherapy treatment in our clinic is carried out by professionals.
+Colonic hydrotherapy treatment in our clinic.
 Irrigating the intestine allows you to restore a healthy microflora, improve immunity and get rid of parasites.